angular-buch/website-articles/blog/2025-10-signal-forms-part1/README.md

 }
 ```

-Now let's enhance our `submit` function to use this service.
+Back in the form component, we extend our `submitForm()` method to use the service.
+Angular's `submit()` function takes care of managing the submission state, including setting the `submitting` state to `true` during the operation and resetting it afterward.
+To handle the actual submission, it accepts a callback function where we can perform our asynchronous logic.
-Once finished, we call our `reset()` method with calls the same on our form model, to reset the submition state and also states like `touched()`.
+Once finished, we call our own private `#resetForm()` method: It resets the data signal to the initial state and also clears form states like `touched()`.

 ```typescript
 // ...